 ||Ray Clark 01/17 ex.
 Rauh

 This is distinct from my ‘chiletensis’ id’d by Harry, ex Knize or Krauspe in the ‘80s but now another blasted lorentziana.
-But there was a post on Tillnuts in 2007 with a nice pic of chiletensis (we hope) from Len C. The plant pictured above in another of Lydia's "chiletensis".
+But there was a post in the Till. discussion group in 2007 with a nice pic of chiletensis (we hope) from Len Colgan.
+The plant pictured above in another of Lydia's "chiletensis".
 The sheaths are glabrous on these."